 In 2007 Monsanto South Africa applied for and was granted a trial release permit to conduct field trials with maize event MON87460.
 This was a multi-season permit allowing for the field trials to continue for three seasons commencing 2007/2008.
-The field trials are currently in their final growing season and Monsanto have submitted an application to the South African Department of Agriculture, Forestry and Fisheries (DAFF) to import 35 hybrids of MON87460 and to continue the field trials.1
+Approval for field trials on Mon 87460 in Delareyville, Lutzville and Pretoria were granted in 2009 to Monsanto and an extension for the field trials granted in 2010.
+The current application before the South African Department of Agriculture, Forestry and Fisheries (DAFF) is for a further extension to these field trials on the grounds that the time previously applied for and granted is inadequate in the face of unpredictable biotic (insect damage) and abiotic factors (excessive rains, drought)